AxionDrak/GameCube-Backup-Manager/README.md

 A partial list of (planned) features is below:

 - Write Full ISO, Scrub ISO (DiscEx and GCReEx).
+- Read and write Full size (scrubbed) or trimmed ISO/GCM, GCReEx and DiscEx formats with direct conversion.
 - Multiboot ISO support.
 - Format drives to FAT32 or ExFAT.
 - Extract archives files when adding to the files list, or automatically when needed for transfer/conversion.